BenjaminUusitalo/ServerManagementProject/README.md

 Repeat this process for other programs, so that the directories containing sls files are all under the same directory; in my case /srv/salt

-For my other program I used ssh whose init.sls was the following:
+For my other program I used SSH whose init.sls was the following:

 ![Image](./SC/2.png)